jw0k/serial2ti83/README.md

 | tip           | pin 2         |
 | ring          | pin 3         |

-You can now run some linking program, e.g. **TiLP** and start exchanging data (upload programs, take screenshots, dump ROM, manage variables, etc.).
+If you use Windows, you can now run some linking program, e.g. **TiLP** and start exchanging data (upload programs, take screenshots, dump ROM, manage variables, etc.).
 In case of TiLP make sure to go to File->Change Device first and choose **GrayLink** cable and TI-83 calc.

 _Optional_: before uploading `serial2ti83.ino` it is recommended to increase the size of hardware serial buffers to make the connection more reliable.
 Open `HardwareSerial.h` from you Arduino installation folder (usually `C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino`) and change these 2 lines: